 Margarine is a traditional staple in most fridges because marketers jumped on the ‘low fat’ bandwagon early on.
 Margarine is traditionally considered a healthy alternative to butter, but it’s not.

 I’m going to keep my disdain for margarine short and to the point.
 No matter how ‘healthy’ the labelling of margarine packets is, it’s harmful to your body.
 Margarine is highly processed (in taste, and appearance, it’s actually grey naturally), it’s jam packed with cancer and illness causing trans-fats, and while, yes, it is lower in saturated fat than butter, saturated fats in moderation aren’t bad for you.
 Saturated fat can reduce the risk of heart disease and can be burned off with exercise, unlike trans-fat which is stored in the body as fat cells.
+Learn more about why you never choose margarine over butter.

 Butter… organic, grass fed butter.
 Butter is high in healthy saturated fats which are good for you, and it tastes delicious too!
 I know it’s confusing, but it’s time to turn the old-fashioned mindset back again and always choose butter, NEVER margarine.

 Once you rid these foods from your diet and find healthy alternatives, I guarantee you won’t look back.
-For more advice on foods to avoid, download our turnaround health pack here.